rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 └── README.md
 ```

-As we can see the folder contains some files with the same name also encountered in the basic structure of NvChad.
+As we can see, the folder contains some files with the same name also encountered in the basic structure of NvChad.
 These files allow you to integrate the configuration and override the basic settings of the editor.

 ## Structure Analysis